 Holly House is an Antitrust and Competition partner in the Litigation Department of Paul Hastings.
-Her practice focuses on antitrust and trade regulation matters as well as intellectual property disputes.
-Ms. House has successfully represented premier clients as both plaintiffs and defendants in myriad types of complex commercial and class action disputes, including at several notable trials.
+Her practice focuses on antitrust and trade regulation matters as well as complex commercial disputes.
+Ms. House has successfully represented premier clients as both plaintiffs and defendants in myriad types of commercial, intellectual property and class action disputes, including at several notable trials.

 Accolades and Recognitions